 Among other requirements, effective January 1, 2013, the FCRA requires that the employer provide an updated “A Summary of Your Rights Under the Fair Credit Reporting Act” to employees/applicants when an employer provides the pre-adverse action notice.
 A copy of the suggested Summary of Rights Under the FCRA can be obtained online.

-If you have lost an opportunity for potential employment based upon information contained in your credit report, and you have reason to believe the general guidelines outlined above were not followed by your potential employer, feel free to contact one of the employment law attorneys at The Spitz Law Firm, LLC for a free consultation.
+If you have lost an opportunity for potential employment based upon information contained in your credit report, and you have reason to believe the general guidelines outlined above were not followed by your potential employer, feel free to contact one of the employment law attorneys at Spitz, The Employee’s Law Firm for a free consultation.

 The materials available at this website are for informational purposes only and not for the purpose of providing legal advice.
 You should contact an attorney to obtain advice with respect to any particular issue or problem.
 Use and access to this website or any of the links contained within the site do not create an attorney-client relationship.
 The opinions expressed at or through this site are the opinions of the individual author and may not reflect the opinions of the firm or any individual attorney.